In a rough economic time like this one, who couldn't use some extra cash?

 Most states don’t have the staff come out and find you.
 But if it’s there, you can find it on your own.

-You can also use this link to be directed to the unclaimed property Web sites of 32 states, the District of Columbia and Puerto Rico.
+You can also use to be directed to the unclaimed property Web sites of 32 states, the District of Columbia and Puerto Rico.

 And don’t say “it could never happen to me.”
 Some states have billions of dollars to give away.
 Some people never dreamed there was money just waiting for them... that is, until the day “Dateline” came knocking on their doors.